SashaLawrence/fellowship-wk2-adv-html-css/day06/01designProcess/PITCHME.md

 ### Think detail

+Give to client.
-Give to a designer to create designs from.
+Give to a designer.
+Give to developers & sys admins.

 All elements & functionality.